May 29, 2024

 • Hidden Placement: The brackets and wires are attached to the back of the teeth, functioning like traditional braces but hidden from view.

-• Custom Fit: These braces are custom-made to fit the inside surfaces of your teeth.
+• Custom Fit: These dental braces are custom-made to fit the inside surfaces of your teeth.

 Pros: